tsg-iitkgp/OnBoarding/TechTeam.md

 - On raising issues: https://wiredcraft.com/blog/how-we-write-our-github-issues/
 - Each member shall keep openness towards learning from each other (irrespective of junior/senior).
 - There should be mutual respect for each other and same shall be presented in PR reviews, comments and all other interactions.
-- No member shall be made to feel belittle on the basis of his her knowledge or mistakes.
+- No member shall be made to feel belittle on the basis of his/her knowledge or mistakes.

 ### Removal Of Members

 It is harmful for any organisation to not tolerate slowing down and disruption of functioning due to mishaps and irresponsibility of a member.
 TechTeam Gymkhana has high responsibility and hence no inappropriate actions shall go unattended.

-All such actions shall be directly handled by present Technology Coordinator (with consultation with former Technology Coordinator) and may lead to dismissal of the member from his position of responsibility.
+All such actions shall be directly handled by present Technology Coordinator (with consultation with former Technology Coordinator) and may lead to dismissal of the member from their position of responsibility.
 The Technology Coordinator may choose to hold nomination for the vacancy created.
-In more severe cases (such as unethical distribution of credentials, hampering the provided server etc.) GymKhana Vice President shall be involved and more severe action may be taken.
+In more severe cases (such as unethical distribution of credentials, hampering the provided server etc.) Gymkhana Vice President shall be involved and more severe action may be taken.

-In any case, decision of Technology Coordinator shall be final and he must present valid reasons for the same.
+In any case, decision of Technology Coordinator shall be final and s/he must present valid reasons for the same.
 Irrational abuse of power can be reported to Vice President or the former Technology Coordinator.

 ## How It Came Into Existence?